AYWG/DefendVancouver/README.md

 - Player death affect
 - Rendering score on all UI screens (Game Over and High Score)

+NOTE: For the gameover screen there was a last minute bug that Shrey could not fix.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Anun Ganbat